smlund/warp_ecr_beamline/readme.txt

-warp_ecr_beamline
+warp_ion_frontend
-Git repository of Warp simulation scripts to model ECR beamlines.
-The target application is FRIB but tools are more broadly applicable to multi-species heavy-ion DC beams emerging from ECR sources.
+Git repository of Warp simulation scripts/tools to model front-ends for heavy ion accelerators.
+Setup by default to be directly applicable to the FRIB front-end with ECR type sources.
+However, tools are more broadly applicable/adaptable to simulation of multi-species heavy-ion beams.

 Professor Steven M. Lund
 Physics and Astronomy Department